telerik/kendo-ui-core/docs/jsp/introduction.md

 position: 1
 ---

-# Telerik UI for JSP Overview
+# Telerik<sup>®</sup> UI for JSP by Progress

-This article demonstrates how to download and install Telerik<sup>®</sup> UI for JSP by Progress and run a sample application.
+This article demonstrates how to download and install Telerik UI for JSP and run a sample application.

 ## Getting Started